Ryan Serhant Valentine’s Day: How His Gift To His Wife May Have Backfired

 A photo posted by Ryan Serhant (@ryanserhant) on

-Luis has announced that he’s leaving the United States and he’s relocating to Paris, France on March 1.
+Luis has announced that he’s leaving the United States and he’s relocating to Paris, France, on March 1.
 He is looking for a new life and opportunities, and he feels that his co-stars may have been disappointed in his decision.

-“I think they’re not happy about it because I think we, as a trio, make such a good cast and I think the show is so successful because of the three of us together,” Luis has revealed about Ryan Serhant and Fredrik Eklund’s reactions to his exit, according to Bravo, adding, “I think they’re bummed, but they’re happy for me.
+“I think they’re not happy about it because I think we, as a trio, make such a good cast and I think the show is so successful because of the three of us together,” Luis revealed about Ryan Serhant and Fredrik Eklund’s reactions to his exit, according to Bravo, adding, “I think they’re bummed, but they’re happy for me.
 Both of them are always going to have a special place in my heart.
 I give them both keys to two separate penthouses in my heart, south-facing [with] floor-to-ceiling windows.”

 What do you think of Ryan Serhant’s Valentine’s Day gift?
 Do you think they filmed the show on Valentine’s Day?
 What do you think of Luis’ decision to leave the show, and how do you think Ryan Serhant and Fredrik will handle a brand new broker to the franchise?